Skip to content

 London · UK-wide · W1G 7AR Reg 1097899 Registered charity Official website Charity Commission register

-ENERGY INSTITUTE is a registered charity (no. 1097899) working in children & youth across the United Kingdom.
+Energy Institute is a registered charity (no. 1097899) working in environment across the United Kingdom.
 Its latest Charity Commission filing directs 98% of spending to charitable activities, holding roughly 2 months of reserves, and files its annual accounts on time.
-Reported income has been declining over recent years.
+Reported income has been growing (≈8% a year).
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-ENERGY INSTITUTE has a Clarity Score of 88 out of 100 on CharityCompare (3 stars, Good).
+Energy Institute has a Clarity Score of 89 out of 100 on CharityCompare (4 stars, Good).
 Charity Commission registration number 1097899.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2020: total income £7.8m, with 98% of expenditure on charitable activities.
+Primary cause area: Environment.
+Latest accounts year 2024: total income £11m, with 98% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 2 months of operating costs.
 No major red flags from our filing review.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .